Goku-kun/presentations/JavaScript/01-variables/README.md

 > Variables are of 2 types broadly speaking.

 1. Primitives - referenced by values
-2. Non-Primitives - referenced by memory pointers; usually object
+2. Non-Primitives - referenced by memory pointers; usually objects

 ---